coax/hmailserver-webadmin/README.md

 How to use
 -----
 1\.
+In this initial release I haven't removed any original files, just added folder "/modern" and modified all .php files in root
-Replace contents of your existing "PHPWebAdmin" with these (or simply rename old to "PHPWebAdmin_old" and extract these to same location)
+2\.
+Replace contents of your existing "PHPWebAdmin" with these (or simply rename old to "PHPWebAdmin_old" and extract these to same location, then edit config-dist.php accordingly and rename to config.php)

 Changelog
 -----